 Trailer Frame Materials And Safety Factor

-This post is stimulated by a question from an engineering student wondering about trailer frame materials selection and safety factor.
+This post is a question from an engineering student wondering about trailer frame materials selection and safety factor.
 His analysis shows a material thickness that “does the job” is much less than his welder associates recommend.
 Wondering about why, he asks: “Am I missing something critical in the stress simulations?”

 That’s a super good question because stress analysis for things with vast operational conditions is not plug-n-play.
 Judgement and experience play a significant role.
 There is also the practical side of engineering.